-- Coordinate development of BIM and Metadata within various UNCC departments. - Receives, reviews and is the final sign-off on BIM Execution Plan-Design (BXP-D) and BIM Execution Plan-Construction (BXP-C). - Provide Design Team Project Manager and Contractor BIM Manager with Revit Template and Digital Management Exchange Guidelines Structure. - o Ensures that BXP-D and BXP-C are adhered to for the duration of the project. - o Provide access to Project Collaboration Cloud, i.e. BIM 360. - MO and Engineering define FM metadata, documentation, clearances to mechanical equipment and equipment naming standards.
+- Coordinate development of BIM and Metadata within various UNCC departments. - Receives, reviews and is the final sign-off on BIM Execution Plan-Design (BXP-D) and BIM Execution Plan-Construction (BXP-C). - Provide UNC Charlotte Capital Project Manager with Site Code and Building ID for Revit project information. - Provide UNC Charlotte Capital Project Manager with Revit Template and Digital Management Exchange Guidelines Structure. - Ensures that BXP-D and BXP-C are adhered to for the duration of the project. - Provide access to Project Collaboration Cloud. - FO defines FM metadata, documentation, clearances to mechanical equipment and equipment naming standards.
 They will also verify that the systems and zones are defined correctly.

-- UNC Charlotte Facilities Information Systems (FIS) - o Specifies nomenclature for data to be collected, see Exhibit 5. - o Specifies IT data collection tools, i.e. BIM 360 Field.
+• UNC Charlotte Facilities Information Systems (FIS)

-• UNC Charlotte 3rd Party Consultants

-Any 3rd party viewer in conjunction with the above listed UNC Charlotte departments to validate models, documentation, deliverables and overall BIM/VDC requirements.
+- Specifies nomenclature for data to be collected, see Exhibit 5. - Specifies IT data collection tools, i.e. BIM 360 Field. - UNC Charlotte 3rd Party Consultants - Any 3rd party viewer in conjunction with the above listed UNC Charlotte departments to validate models, documentation, deliverables and overall BIM/VDC requirements.

-If you have any questions about the BIM/VDC Requirements Implementation Plan please contact the UNC Charlotte Project Manager and they will route all inquiries to appropriate University personnel for response.
+If you have any questions about the BIM/VDC Requirements Implementation Plan please contact the Capital Project Manager and they will route all inquiries to appropriate University personnel for response.